Share instagram

 TREKKING IN BATAD, IFUGAO

 Departure from Manila will be at 10PM.
 There will be stops on the way to Banaue town, Ifugao so you can stretch your legs, have some snacks and use the toilet.
 Travel time is around 9 hours, depending on the road and weather conditions.
 Once in town, unload your bags and have your breakfast.
-If early check-in is availale you can freshen up.
-Make sure to change and get ready for a full day hike.
-Before leaving the inn, make sure that you are wearing proper hiking shoes/sandals and clothes.
-We highly recommend that you get a hiking stick.
-Don't forget your trail snacks, water and packed lunch.
 After your meal, you will transfer to a jeepney or tricycle that will take you to the village.
 Travel time on-board the jeepney/tricycle is around one hour.
 You will start your walk here and after 15 minutes, you will reach Batad village.
+You can check-in and freshen up.
+Make sure to change and get ready for a full day hike.
+Before leaving the lodge, make sure that you are wearing proper hiking shoes/sandals and clothes.
+We highly recommend that you get a hiking stick (usually provided by the lodge).
+Don't forget your trail snacks, water and packed lunch.
 As you will most likely swim at Tappiyah falls, we suggest that you already wear your swimsuit under your hike clothes.
 It is typical to have some passing rain showers while hiking so make sure that your bag is water-resistant or wrap your things in plastic.
 Better yet, place your belongings in a dry bag.
 After a long day of physical activity, you can return to your lodge, relax and share stories over dinner.
 Don't miss tasting the rice wine called tapuy.
 It's the Igorots' way of combating the cold nights.
 Before going to bed, you may pre-order your breakfast for the following day so the staff can make necessary arrangements.
-On the second day you will have ample time to explore the town proper and its eponymous rice terraces, buy souvenirs and have your lunch.
+Wake-up call the following day is around 7AM.
+Enjoy your hearty breakfast as you need to be at the parking area on or before 10AM, for the jeepney transfer back to Banaue.
+If you haven't done so the previous day, you can ride on top of the jeepney (top-loading) like locals do.
+Be warned: it is uncomfortable, bumpy and very windy (wear a wind-breaker) BUT it provides the best place to get your photos.
+You will have ample time to explore the town proper and its eponymous rice terraces, buy souvenirs and have your lunch.
 The schedule for the return trip is fixed so make sure you are ready by then (please check your itinerary).
-Another 9-hr trip and you will find yourself back in Manila, exhausted but with a camera full of beautiful photos and a sense of adventure happily fulfilled. .
+Another 8-hr trip and you will find yourself back in Manila, exhausted but with a camera full of beautiful photos and a sense of adventure happily fulfilled. .

 A FEW MORE THINGS YOU SHOULD KNOW